-However, in haemophilia there are not as many clotting factors as there should be in the blood.
-This means someone with the condition will bleed for longer than usual.
+However, in haemophilia, there aren't as many clotting factors as there should be in the blood.
+This means that someone with the condition bleeds for longer than usual.

 The condition is passed to a child by one or both of their parents.

 Read more about the causes of haemophilia.

 The symptoms of haemophilia can be mild to severe, depending on the level of clotting factors you have.
 Most cases are mild, but people with severe haemophilia experience symptoms, which require ongoing care.

 People with severe haemophilia often experience internal bleeding.
 This usually occurs around the joints and muscles, causing pain and stiffness.
 It can also lead to joint damage over time.